chLFF/A-marvellous-graphic-card-server-queuer/README.md

-# A marvellous graphic card server queuing machine
+# A marvellous graphic card server queuer

 # Process:
 -1 inquiry.sh inquires the information of graphic card server with nvidia-smi and then redirect the output to text.txt